niknovikov19/param-gui-matlab/README.md

 - Parameter name with the prefix *LIST:*
 - Cell array of string constants that will become entries of a drop-down list

+If you want to skip a position in the layout, provide an empty cell *{}* as the corresponding element of *par_descs* array.

 #### 2.2 Provide the name of the function to be called

-It is the name of the function you have created at the step 1.
+This is the name of the function you have created at the step 1.
+You can choose any name you want.

 ```
 inner_proc = @GUI_test_proc;